-Charlie Kirk: Teens Slept Outside of TPUSA Event to See Trump's Speech
+Charlie Kirk: Teens Camped Out Overnight to See Trump's TPUSA Speech

-Turning Point USA (TPUSA) founder Charlie Kirk said high school students slept outside of the conservative student-focused organization’s teen summit to ensure they had a spot at President Donald Trump’s planned speech on Tuesday.
+Turning Point USA (TPUSA) founder Charlie Kirk said high school students slept near the ballroom where President Donald Trump is scheduled to address hundreds of conservative teenagers on Tuesday to secure prime seating.

 “We have people camping out overnight, just to see the President of the United States,” Kirk said to loud cheers from dozens of teenagers late Monday evening.
 “They will be the first ones in there.”